-ELC Neurolanguage Coaching® Certification course is accredited by the ICF (International Coach Federation) with 30 Continuing Coaching Education (CCE) hours, plus 6 hours of Resource Development.
+ELC Neurolanguage Coaching® Certification course is accredited by the ICF (International Coach Federation) with 30 Continuing Coaching Education (CCE) hours, plus 6 hours of Resource Development, plus an internationally recognised CPD (Continuous professional development accreditation).
 The course has been created and developed by Rachel Paling and is now being delivered worldwide by Rachel and her ELC Licensed Trainers.
 The course has a very well-balanced ratio of theory and practice with a high degree of active coaching, so you instantly come into practical coaching and “learning by doing”.

 The Intensive 3-day Course is divided into blended online and “face to face”, with 3 x two-hour online sessions, then 3 full days of classroom teaching and finally 3 x two hour online sessions.
 The 3-day Intensive course is held in various locations in the world, see below where you find the next upcoming course.

 We have created the Live interactive online programme, consisting of 36 hours of online sessions, for you who find it difficult to come to our 3-day Intensive course venues.

 The sessions are live, in real-time (over Zoom) with Rachel Paling or any of our qualified ELC Trainers® and allow all course participants to interact and share all kinds of media (presentations, whiteboard, video, internet access, etc.) and therefore it is just as interactive as the 3-day Intensive course.
 See below next upcoming Interactive Online Course.

 Certified & Accredited Neurolanguage Coach and ACC (ICF)